jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 # Warns on usage of deprecated functions (no-deprecated-functions)

-Over the years jest has accrued some debt in the form of functions that have either been renamed for clarity, or replaced with more powerful APIs.
+Over the years Jest has accrued some debt in the form of functions that have either been renamed for clarity, or replaced with more powerful APIs.

 While typically these deprecated functions are kept in the codebase for a number